 1. Determine the type of remote situation you’re hiring for

+Take some time to draft a strategy outlining the remote situation you are hiring for, and the work patterns needed.
 Will your team be fully remote, working from the comfort of their homes on a permanent basis?
 Or will they have a flexible work-from-home schedule and have to visit the office a couple of days a week?

 2. Create digital interview and pre-work guides

-That’s why it’s imperative to give extra emphasis to the materials you’ll provide jobseekers and new hires with.
+It’s for these reasons that it’s imperative to give extra emphasis to the resources you’ll provide jobseekers and new hires with.
 In an office setting, if a new employee has a question, they’ll simply turn to the person next to them and ask.
+When someone works from home, however, and their new team members and manager takes on the form of icons and avatars on a screen, it can create a sense of disconnection and isolation, resulting in added confusion and disengagement.

 3. Consider potential time zone differences

-If this isn’t an issue, though, and if employees will be given a more flexible work schedule and won’t need to be online at the same time, then hiring across different time zones will be more of a blessing than a curse.
+If this isn’t an issue, though, and if employees will be given a more flexible or asynchronous work schedule and won’t need to be online at the same time, then hiring across different time zones will be more of a blessing than a curse.
 Not only will your company benefit from a global talent pool, but there will also be a steadier output of work.

 4. Create a candidate profile

-Some things to look out for include:
+Some ideal things to look out for include:

-- Good time management skills
+- Reliable time management skills

 - The ability to work autonomously